-- Submit Conformity Report to CaGBC and peer reviewer to confirm works have been completed in accordance with Program requirements including peer review verification and CaGBC approval to the Region (Chapter Three under Section 4.0 Conformity Report Submission Requirements). - 2.
+- 1. Submit Conformity Report to peer reviewer to confirm works have been completed in accordance with Program requirements including peer review verification to the Region(Chapter Three under Section 4.0 Conformity Report Submission Requirements). - 2.
 Complete any corrective works necessary to fulfill the requirements of the Program.

-1. Receive Conformity Report, verified by the peer reviewer, confirming completeness of works and successful testing and CaGBC approval.
+1. Receive Conformity Report, verified by the peer reviewer, confirming completeness of works and successful testing.